How to Perfect Your Prospecting Email

 - Despite the fact that clicks and open rates were higher on Mondays and Tuesdays it was Saturdays and Sundays that saw the best click-to-open ratios

 In another large study done in 2019, CampaignMonitor examined 30 billion emails.
-They are take away was similar to the results found by GetResponse—emails sent on Tuesdays had the highest open rate.
+Their takeaway was similar to the results found by GetResponse—emails sent on Tuesdays had the highest open rate for emails.
 Unfortunately, on the flip side, Tuesday was also the day that had the highest number of unsubscribes.

 But what about the time of day?
 Does it matter?